dvinay486/MAD_Practicals/README.md

 # MAD_Practicals
-This repository contains the practicals of the Third Year Diploma students.
+This repository contains the practicals of the Third Year Diploma students of Mobile Application Development.
 They can visit and learn on their own.